 New York Senator Hillary Clinton has announced she has taken the first step toward a run for the presidency in 2008.
 VOA's Marissa Melton reports.

-Senator Hillary Clinton, wife of former president Bill Clinton, announced her move on her website today, saying "I'm in."
+Senator Hillary Clinton, wife of former president Bill Clinton, announced her move on her Web site Saturday, saying "I'm in".

-"I announced today that I am forming a presidential exploratory committee," she said.
+"I announced today that I am forming a presidential exploratory committee," said Mrs. Clinton.

 Clinton, 59, criticized the Bush administration, saying after six years of his presidency it is time to renew the promise of America.
 She also laid out her own leadership goals.